jombard/IntegraBluePropertiesWeb/content/holiday-lets.md

 This list may sound overwhelming but, at IntegraBlue Properties, we can help with each of the aspects above to ensure you have a hassle-free experience of letting out your property.

-If you are interested then please do get in touch.
+If you are interested, then please do get in touch.